-Mada attacts and 4.00 william the forces

-Hydrochiofic acid 4.00 million los./year
+Hydrochloric acid 4.00 million lbs./year

 Caustic soda 1.02 million lbs./year

 Peroxide 0.35 million lbs./year

 Salt 1.56 million lbs./year

 Soda ash or bicarbonate 1.97 million lbs./year

 Diatomaceous Earth 0.16 million lbs./year

 Resin (make-up/replacement) 100 cubic ft./year

-\ assumes soda ash will be used to supplement bicarbonate levels in lixiviant.
+^{} assumes soda ash will be used to supplement bicarbonate levels in lixiviant.

-Ur-Energy - Lost Creek ISR Uranium Property Amended Technical Report Summary - September 19, 2022 ENGINEERING
+Ur-Energy - Lost Creek ISR Uranium Property Technical Report Summary - March 07, 2022

-The above annual chemical usage is based on an average daily flow rate of 6,000 gpm and a production rate of one million pounds GOs per year.
+The above annual chemical usage is based on an average daily flow rate of 6,000 gpm and a production rate of one million pounds $40{\rm S}$ per year.

 The different types of chemicals are stored, used and managed to ensure worker and environmental safety in accordance with standards developed by regulatory agencies and vendors.
 The hydrochloric acid and hydrogen peroxide, salt and sodium hydroxide storage areas include secondary containment.
 Sodium hydroxide and the various acid and caustic chemicals are of potential concern and are stored and handled with care.
-To prevent unintentional releases of hazardous chemicals and limit potential impacts to workers, the public and the environment, URE is implementing and maintaining internal operating procedures consistent with federal, tate and local requirements.
+To prevent unintentional releases of hazardous chemicals and limit potential impacts to workers, the public and the environment, URE is implementing and maintaining internal operating procedures consistent with federal, state and local requirements.